A Chiastic Reconfiguration Of Joel

 God miraculously defeats this army and kills all its soldiers (Ezekiel 39:3, Rev 14:19-20).
 The corpses remain unburied for a while (Ezekiel 39:4-5), and later the bodies are thrown into an open pit, resulting in an intense stench in the region (this stink is also implied in Eze.
 39:11 [8], cf. Rev. 14:20).
 So this mighty army, that once tyrannically ruled the world and intensely tormented and killed the righteous around the word ("done monstrous things"), comes to an humiliating end.

-Chapter 2 22b The trees are bearing their fruit; the fig tree and the vine yield their riches.
-23 Be glad, people of Zion, rejoice in the Lord your God, for he has given you the teacher unto righteousness—he sends you abundant showers, both the early and the latter rain—as before.
-24 The threshing floors will be filled with grain; the vats will overflow with new wine and oil.
+Chapter 2 24 The threshing floors will be filled with grain; the vats will overflow with new wine and oil.
 25 “I will repay you for the years the locusts have eaten— the great locust and the young locust, the other locusts and the locust swarm— my great army that I sent among you.
 26a You will have plenty to eat, until you are full.

-God restores the Israelites physically and spiritually.
-The Israelites will praise God because they are physically blessed, and they will remain blessed throughout the Millennial Reign (see also, for instance, Isaiah 30:23-25).
-The Israelites will also be blessed spiritually; they will see that the God of Israel is the one true God, and they will remain faithful to Him throughout the Millennial Reign (see also, for instance, Micah 5:12-14).
-They will never again be brought low and be the object of scorn ("shamed") (see also, for example, Zeph.
+When God defeats the Beast army, the Israelites will see the power of their God, the One True God, and they will remain faithful to Him throughout the Millennial Reign (see also, for instance, Micah 5:12-14).
+So they will never again be brought low by Satan's forces and be the object of scorn ("shamed") (see also, for example, Zeph.
 3:9-20).

 Chapter 3 1 “In those days and at that time, when I restore the fortunes of Judah and Jerusalem, 2a I will gather all nations and bring them down to the Valley of Jehoshaphat.

-At the start of the Millennial Reign, as God restores the fortunes of Israel ("Judah" and "Jerusalem"), He incites the Beast army and its allies ("all the nations") to launch an attack against the New Israel through a mountain pass at the borders of the land (see details in our paper of Ezekiel 39 [8], see also 2:20 in the corresponding subunit A1 above).
-The mountain pass is called "the Valley of Jehoshaphat" - "Jehoshaphat" means "Jehovah judges - because God will judge and punish this army for the dreadful things it has done on earth (see also Joel 3:12-15 below, the name "Jehoshaphat" also evokes the miraculous deliverance that God gave Jehoshaphat - 2 Chronicles 20).
+At the start of the Millennial Reign, as God restores the fortunes of Israel ("Judah" and "Jerusalem"), He incites Satan's Beast army and its allies ("all the nations") to launch an attack against the New Israel through a mountain pass at the borders of the land (see details in our paper of Ezekiel 39 [8], see also 2:20 above).
+The mountain pass is called "the Valley of Jehoshaphat" - "Jehoshaphat" means "Jehovah judges" - because God will judge and punish this army for its crimes (see also Joel 3:12-15 below, the name "Jehoshaphat" also evokes the miraculous deliverance that God gave Jehoshaphat - 2 Chronicles 20).

-Subunit A1: Wicked people have sold some of the Israelites into slavery (3:2b-3)
+Subunit B1: Wicked people have taken some of the Israelites into slavery (3:2b-3)

 Chapter 3 2b At that time, I will bring charges against them for what they did to my inheritance, my people Israel, because they scattered my people among the nations and divided up the people of my land.
 3 They cast lots for my people and traded boys for prostitutes; they sold girls for wine to drink.